-Another key trend bride-to-be should pay attention to are “lace, satin, and sweetheart necklines,” says LaVine.
+Another key trend brides-to-be should pay attention to are “lace, satin, and sweetheart necklines,” says LaVine.
 Once a staple of 80s style, sweetheart necklines are back and more popular than ever.
-And to take your wedding day style a little further, look for gowns featuring a bustier style top, with thin straps and a sweetheart neckline.
+To take your wedding day style a little further, look for gowns featuring a bustier style top, with thin straps and a sweetheart neckline.

 For the Fashion Forward Bride

 As LaVine puts it, “this bride is looking for that up-and-coming designer, that end of the show statement piece, that dress that no one has seen before.”
 For this style group, dresses that offer a sense of discovery, a feeling of uniqueness, and an outfit that's unforgettable are looks most brides will gravitate towards.
-Most importantly, two key trends to pay attention to are:
+Most importantly, two key trends to pay attention to are gloves and mini dresses.

-It’s hardly news that some of the most fashionable moments for brides don’t include white dresses.
-Jumpsuits have become the unofficial uniform for cool girl brides who want to maintain their personal style during their wedding—with looks that range from oversized to tightly tailored and prim.
-Wide-leg jumpsuits have also made a massive splash and can be perfectly paired with heels for a look that feels endlessly fresh.
+It’s hardly news that some of the most fashionable moments in bridalwear don’t include floor-length gowns.
+Mini dresses have become the unofficial uniform for cool girl brides who want to maintain their personal style during their wedding.
+Similarly, jumpsuits have also made a massive splash and can be perfectly paired with heels for a look that feels endlessly fresh.

 For the Non-Traditional Bride

 You might be asking, Who is a non-traditional bride?
-According to LaVine, it's those that are “romantic and rebellious at heart.”
-A bride ready to march to the beat of her own drum.
+According to LaVine, it's those that are “romantic and rebellious at heart"—a bride ready to march to the beat of her own drum.
 If you fall into this category, designers who create unconventional, one-of-a-kind looks are going to be your go-to.
-Think, styles with lots of embellishments, unique textures, daring silhouettes, and non-white dresses.
+Think of styles with lots of embellishments, unique textures, daring silhouettes, and non-white dresses.

-If you’re set on working in the traditional color palette (and even if you're not!), there are many ways to branch out into the realm of non-traditional—and you'll likely want to opt for dresses with pearls, modern textiles, or feather embellishments.
-Daring necklines are also a great place to start if all over embroidery feels overwhelming.
+If you’re set on working in the traditional color palette (and even if you're not!), there are many ways to branch out into the realm of non-traditional bridalwear; and you'll likely want to opt for dresses with pearls, modern textiles, or feather embellishments.
+Daring necklines are also a great place to start if all-over embroidery feels overwhelming.
 You can even look for accessories that pop and add character to any wedding day look—styles like hot pink pumps or a feathered clutch.

 For the Contemporary Bride